-Dichorionic-Diamniotic Twins (DCDA)
+What Does Dichorionic-Diamniotic Twins (DCDA) Mean?

-DCDA twins most frequently occur when two eggs are fertilized by two sperm simultaneously (dizygotic twins), but may also be caused by a single zygote splitting into two (monozygotic twins).
+DCDA twins most frequently occur when two eggs are fertilized by two sperm simultaneously (dizygotic twins), but may also be caused by a single zygote (fertilized egg) splitting into two (monozygotic twins).

-FertilitySmarts explains Dichorionic-Diamniotic Twins (DCDA)
+FertilitySmarts Explains Dichorionic-Diamniotic Twins (DCDA)

-In order for dizygotic DCDA twins to develop, two eggs must be present for fertilization.
-While this does occur naturally, it is rare.
-However, this type of pregnancy is common with fertility treatments such as intrauterine insemination (IUI) or in vitro fertilization (IVF) when multiple eggs are fertilized and transferred to the uterus.
-Multiple gestation of two or more fetuses is a common result of both of these treatments.
+For dizygotic DCDA twins to develop, two eggs must be present for fertilization.
+Dizygotic twins are two separate fertilized eggs.
+While this type of twin pregnancy may occur naturally, it is rare.
+However, it can be more common with fertility treatments such as intrauterine insemination (IUI) or in vitro fertilization (IVF) when multiple eggs are either present (as in the case of IUI) or fertilized and transferred to the uterus as embryos (as occurs in IVF).

-While all twins carry a higher level of risk then a singleton pregnancy, DCDA twins are considered a lower risk multiples pregnancy.
-Because each fetus is contained in it’s own sac, there is a reduced chance of entanglement or cross-contamination.
+While all twins carry a higher level of risk than a singleton pregnancy, DCDA twin pregnancy is considered to be a lower-risk multiple pregnancy.
+Because each fetus is contained in its own sac, there is a reduced chance of entanglement or cross-contamination.

 However, a woman pregnant with DCDA twins still faces additional pregnancy complications, such as preeclampsia, gestational diabetes, or anemia.